bjatkin/golf-engine/README.md

 **engine.Pget(x, y float64):** Gets the color currently set at screen pixel (x, y).

-**engine.Rect(x, y, w, h float64, col golf.Col):** Draw an empty rectangle outline with the specified draw color.
+**engine.Rect(x, y, w, h float64, col golf.Col, fixed bool):** Draw an empty rectangle outline with the specified draw color. fixed is an optional parameter.
+When set to true rect ignores the camera (useful for UI)

-**engine.RectFill(x, y, w, h float64, col golf.Col):** Draw a filled rectangle with the specified draw color.
+**engine.RectFill(x, y, w, h float64, col golf.Col, fixed bool):** Draw a filled rectangle with the specified draw color. fixed is an optional parameter.
+When set to true rect ignores the camera (useful for UI)

-**engine.Line(x1, y1, x2, y2 float64, col golf.Col):** Draw a line from point (x1, y1) to (x2, y2).
-The line is drawn with
+**engine.Line(x1, y1, x2, y2 float64, col golf.Col, fixed bool):** Draw a line from point (x1, y1) to (x2, y2).
-the specified color.
+The line is drawn with the specified color. fixed is an optional parameter.
+When set to true rect ignores the camera (useful for UI)

-**engine.Circ(xc, yc, r float64, col golf.Col):** Draw a circle outline with center at point (xc, yc) with radius r.
+**engine.Circ(xc, yc, r float64, col golf.Col, fixed bool):** Draw a circle outline with center at point (xc, yc) with radius r.
-The outline is drawn with the specified color.
+The outline is drawn with the specified color. fixed is an optional parameter.
+When set to true rect ignores the camera (useful for UI)

-**engine.CircFill(xc, yc, r float64, col golf.Col):** Draw a filled circle with center at point (xc, yc) with radius r.
+**engine.CircFill(xc, yc, r float64, col golf.Col, fixed bool):** Draw a filled circle with center at point (xc, yc) with radius r.
-The circle is drawn with the specified color
+The circle is drawn with the specified color. fixed is an optional parameter.
+When set to true rect ignores the camera (useful for UI)

 ### Controlls
 Using these functions, you can receive and handle user input for your game.